Arial-Z/Romaji-Renamer/README.md

 ### Step 1 - Plex, Plex-Meta-Manager and JQ
-First you need plex, Plex-Meta-Manager and JQ to install and use Plex-Meta-Manager see : https://github.com/meisnate12/Plex-Meta-Manager you also need to install jq wich is a json parser see : https://stedolan.github.io/jq/
+First you need plex, Plex-Meta-Manager and JQ<br/>
+to install and use Plex-Meta-Manager see : https://github.com/meisnate12/Plex-Meta-Manager<br/>
+you also need to install jq wich is a json parser see : https://stedolan.github.io/jq/

 ### Step 2 - Download and extract the script
 Git clone or download zip here : https://github.com/Arial-Z/PMM-Arialz/archive/refs/heads/main.zip

 ### Step 3 - Configure the script
-Go to the script folder
+Go to the script folder<br/>
-and rename conf.delfaut to config.conf
+and rename conf.delfaut to config.conf<br/>
-edit the path folder and file
+edit the path folder and file<br/>
 ```
 SCRIPT_FOLDER=/path/to/the/script/folder
 PMM_FOLDER=/path/to/plexmetamanager